 The influence of a fatty acid's structure on its melting point is such that branched chains and cis double bonds will lower the melting point compared with that of equivalent saturated chains.
 In addition, the melting point of a fatty acid depends on whether the chain is even- or odd-numbered; the latter have higher melting points.
 Saturated fatty acids are very stable, whereas unsaturated acids are susceptible to oxidation: the more double bonds, the greater the susceptibility.
 Thus, unsaturated fatty acids should be handled under an atmosphere of inert gas and kept away from oxidants and compounds giving rise to the formation of free radicals.
 Antioxidants may be very important in the prevention of potentially harmful attacks on acyl chains in vivo.

 Polymers used for mRNA delivery are often modified with fatty acid chains to improve the safety profile of the delivery material.
 Low-molecular-weight polyethyleneimine (PEI) modified with fatty chains has been used for siRNA and mRNA delivery to reduce the toxicity of high-molecular-weight PEI.
-Poly (glycoamidoamine) polymers modified with fatty chains, such as TarN3C10 that contains a tartrate backbone, were shown to be potent in delivering erythropoietin (EPO) mRNA in mice.
+Poly (glycoamidoamine) polymers modified with fatty chains were shown to be potent in delivering therapeutic mRNA in mice.

 Polymethacrylates with amine-bearing side chains, polyaspartamides with oligoaminoethylene side chains, and polyacrylic acids amidated with tetramine with alternating ethyl-propyl-ethyl spacers have also been reported to transfect mRNA, potentially by combining efficient endosomal escape at pH < 5.5 as well as optimal polyplex stability.